 Flu and Tdap Vaccines

 Ask your healthcare provider about flu and Tdap vaccinations.
-The 2012-2013 seasonal influenza vaccine is available at county health departments.
 Contact your local county health department for information on vaccine availability.

 Who Really Needs a Flu Shot?

 - Children over age six months

 Plus flu shots are important for family members and other caretakers to keep them from getting and spreading flu.

 There are some children who should not get the vaccine, either nasal mist or injection, without first consulting a physician.
 These include children who: